 Conflicts of Interest

-i.
-All Directors should endeavour to avoid situation that present a potential or actual conflict between their interest and the interest of the Company.
-Directors are required to disclose to the Board any situation that may be, or appear to be, a conflict of interest (“Conflicted Director”).
-Directors are, therefore, obliged to act in the best interest of the Company.
+- All Directors and Employees should endeavour to avoid situation that present a potential or actual conflict between their interest and the interest of the Company.
+Directors and Employees are required to disclose to the Board any situation that may be, or appear to be, a conflict of interest (“Conflicted Director”).
+Directors and Employees are, therefore, obliged to act in the best interest of the Company.

 – When a person’s private interest interferes in any way, with the interest of the Company; or

-- When a Director or his/her family member takes an action or has an interest that may make it difficult for that director to perform his/her work objectively and effectively; or
+– When a Director, Employees or his/her family member takes an action or has an interest that may make it difficult for that Director and Employees to perform his/her work objectively and effectively; or- When a Director and

-- When a Director (or his or her family member) receives improper personal gains as a result of the director’s position in the Company.
+– Employees (or his or her family member) receives improper personal gains as a result of the director’s position in the Company.

-iii.
-Directors are not to use information gained in the course of their duties for personal gains, to seek to use the opportunities they acquire in the course of their tenure as Directors of the Company and/or its subsidiaries to promote their private interests or those of connected persons, firms, business or other entities.
+- Directors and Employees are not to use information gained in the course of their duties for personal gains, to seek to use the opportunities they acquire in the course of their tenure as Directors and Employees of the Company and/or its subsidiaries to promote their private interests or those of connected persons, firms, business or other entities.

-iv.
-If a conflict of interest, potential or otherwise exists, it is required that the Conflicted Director should be absent from the meeting which the Board discusses the matter unless the Conflicted Director has been invited to be present in that meeting to clarify or assist in the discussion of the matter and not to vote on matter.
+- If a conflict of interest, potential or otherwise exists, it is required that the Conflicted Director and Employees should be absent from the meeting which the Board discusses the matter unless the Conflicted Director and Employees has been invited to be present in that meeting to clarify or assist in the discussion of the matter and not to vote on matter.

-v.
-Directors shall declare any personal, professional or business interests that may be in conflict with their responsibilities.
+- Directors and Employees shall declare any personal, professional or business interests that may be in conflict with their responsibilities.

-The Directors should not: (a) take for themselves personally opportunities that are discovered through the use of Company property, information or position; (b) use Company property, information, or position for personal gain; or (c) compete with the Company for business.
-The Directors owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
+The Directors and Employees should not: (a) take for themselves personally opportunities that are discovered through the use of Company property, information or position; (b) use Company property, information, or position for personal gain; or (c) compete with the Company for business.
+The Directors and Employees owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.

 The Company respects and is diligent in protecting the privacy of information relating to its employees, customers and consumers.

-The Directors should carry out fair practices in dealing with the Company’s customers, suppliers, competitors, employees and other stakeholders.
-No Directors should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair dealing.
-The Company will not accept or use anyone’s elses propriety information that is improperly obtained, and will not copy or otherwise misappropriate others’ copyrighted materials.
+The Directors and Employees should carry out fair practices in dealing with the Company’s customers, suppliers, competitors, employees and other stakeholders.
+No Directors and Employees should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair dealing.
+The Company will not accept or use anyone’s else propriety information that is improperly obtained, and will not copy or otherwise misappropriate others’ copyrighted materials.

 Protection and Proper use of Company Assets